corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hsm-integration.md

 # Integrating an HSM

-While Corda: Enterprise Edition  supports a variety of HSMs for storing legal identity and confidential identity keys, you can also integrate other HSMs with Corda: Enterprise Edition  using Corda: Enterprise Edition  APIs.
-Once HSM integration has been written, HSMs can be tested against Corda: Enterprise Edition  using the HSM Technical Compatibility Kit (TCK), a test suite [available here](hsm-integration-tck.md).
+While Corda Enterprise supports a variety of HSMs for storing legal identity and confidential identity keys, you can also integrate other HSMs with Corda Enterprise using Corda Enterprise APIs.
+Once HSM integration has been written, HSMs can be tested against Corda Enterprise using the HSM Technical Compatibility Kit (TCK), a test suite [available here](hsm-integration-tck.md).

 To help write integration for your HSM, there is an example HSM implementation available as part of the `com.r3.corda:corda-enterprise-utils:4.9` resources.
 We'll go over this example HSM here to explain what the components are, and how they work.